btcpavao/practical-bitcoin-standard/README.md

 ## Introduction

-The purpose of this guide is to help everyone who currently owns some Bitcoin, or is considering doing so, fully upgrade to a full Bitcoin standard.
+The purpose of this guide is to help everyone who currently owns Bitcoin, or is considering doing so, fully upgrade to a full Bitcoin standard.
 This means switching whatever you currently use as your primary money or savings vehicle—whether it's a regular bank savings account, money market fund, stock/bond index fund, precious metals, or even real estate—to Bitcoin.

 Life on a full Bitcoin standard means: